kroman0/collective.recipe.backup/README.txt

     find one by looking in the other buildout parts, we default to False, otherwise to True.

-blobsnapshotlocation
-    Directory where the blob storage snapshots will be created.
-    Defaults to ``var/blobstoragesnapshots`` inside the buildout
-    directory.

 only_blobs
     Only backup the blobstorage, not the Data.fs filestorage.
 False by default.
 May be a useful option if for example you want to create one bin/filestoragebackup script and one
     bin/blobstoragebackup script, using only_blobs in one and backup_blobs in the other.

-use_rsync
-    Use ``rsync`` with hard links for backing up the blobs.
-Default is true.  ``rsync`` is probably not available on all machines though, and I guess hard links will not work on Windows.
-When you set this to false, we fall back to a simple copy (``shutil.copytree`` from python in fact).

 An example buildout snippet using most options, except the blob options would look like this::